Phourni

 Phourni (Φουρνί, also Fourni) is the archaeological site of an ancient Minoan cemetery in Crete, established in 2400 BC and lasted until 1200 BC.
 Phourni is Greek for "furnace, oven" and the name of the hill on which the cemetery is located.
 Phourni is located at 70100 Epano Archanes, Heraklion, Greece—located on a hill in north-central Crete.
 Phourni can be seen from Mount Juktas.
 It is a small hill situated northwest of Archanes, between Archanes and Kato Archanes.
 Phourni is reachable from a signed scenic path that starts at Archanes.
-It was crucial for Minoan burials as many successful ones happened at this site.
+It was an important site for Minoan burials.
 The burials consistently and proactively engaged the community of the Minoans.
 The largest cemetery in the Archanes area was discovered in 1957 and excavated for 25 years by Yiannis Sakellarakis, beginning in 1965.
 The 6600 sq m cemetery includes 26 funerary buildings of varying shapes and sizes.

-The necropolis of Phourni is of primary importance, both for the duration of its use and for the variety of its funerary monuments.
-All the pottery and much of the skeletal material was collected, unlike many other pre-palatial tombs.
-The cemetery was founded in the Ancient Minoan IIA, and continued to be used until the end of the Bronze Age.

-The occupation reached its peak during the Middle Minoan AI, just before the palaces of Knossos and Malia appeared.
-The proximity of Archanes to the important religious centres of Mount Iuktas probably contributed to the prominence of the site.

 The necropolis of Phourni is of primary importance, both for the duration of its use and for the variety of its funerary monuments.
 All the pottery and much of the skeletal material was collected, unlike many other pre-palatial tombs.
 The cemetery was founded in the Ancient Minoan IIA, and continued to be used until the end of the Bronze Age.

 The occupation reached its peak during the Middle Minoan AI, just before the palaces of Knossos and Malia appeared.
 The proximity of Archanes to the important religious centres of Mount Iuktas probably contributed to the prominence of the site.